zonika/playlister-rb-web-0715-public/README.md

   languages: ruby
 ---

-# Playlister
+# Playlister, Part I

-**Part 1**
+### Skills: Object Oriented Programming, Test Driven Development

+## Instructions

-Fork this repository, clone it to your computer, and make the rspec tests pass.
+Fork this repository, clone it, and make the RSpec tests pass.

-1) Create a Class for song, artist, and genre.
+1. Create a Class for `song`, `artist`, and `genre`.
 Use an individual file for each class.
-These files should be placed within a lib directory.
+These files should be placed within a `lib` directory.

-2) Implement the code that makes all of the RSpec specs in the spec directory pass.
-Don't forget to include any necessary files.
+2. Implement the code that makes all of the RSpec tests in the `spec` directory pass.
+Don't forget to include any necessary files!

-3) Implement the pending tests and make them pass.
+3. Implement the pending tests (in `spec/song_spec.rb`) and make them pass too.

-To run all tests, type `rspec spec.rb` from the project root directory.